Institute for Policy Studies – www.ips-dc.orgPolitical Research Associates

 • University of Maryland: Assistant Director, Project on Islamic Thought, 1977-1979

-• U.S. Department of Education: Member, Advisory Committee on International Education
+• U.S. Department of Education: Former Member, Advisory Committee on International Education

 • Cornell University: B.A., Government